rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 * [ ] Write a blog post announcing the new version, highlighting new features and notable bugfixes
 * [ ] Pull the updated stable branch, wait for CI to complete on it and get excited.
-* [ ] Run `bin/rake release` in the bundler repo, tweet, link to the blog post, etc.
+* [ ] Run `bin/rake release` in the `bundler/` directory of the updated stable branch, tweet, link to the blog post, etc.

 At this point, you're a release manager!
 Pour yourself several tasty drinks and think about taking a vacation in the tropics.